CampaignLab/Campaign-Lab-Guide/Campaign Lab Guide.md

 E.g. campaignlab.org/literature/123
 Where the underlined section denotes the slug
 Given Campaign Lab (and thus the Library) are now under the umbrella of ‘progressive’ and not ‘Labour’, is the very Labour red a bit much?

+### Ongoing projects you can get involved in:

+Non-exhaustive, but descriptive, [list of the fun stuff we're doing!](https://docs.google.com/document/d/1QAQ4Bi3mv17ahmY1bnDFTI9eeiQeKp01PTSuGW6ZIwo/edit) This doc is for peeople to read who want to know what projects they could get involved in, or start :)